leofuehringer/lasercom/README.md

 # LaserCom

-**LaserCom** is a Bluetooth-enabled laser rangefinder application designed for capturing and managing distance measurements efficiently.
+**LaserCom** is a Bluetooth-enabled laser rangefinder application designed to communicate and manage distance measurements efficiently.
 The application connects to Bluetooth-enabled laser measuring devices and allows users to easily copy measurement results to the clipboard with customizable insertion options.
-With LaserCom, the laser rangefinder can be used like a connected Bluetooth keyboard, with each measurement providing a keyboard input.
+With LaserCom, the laser rangefinder can be used like a connected Bluetooth keyboard, providing each measurement as a keyboard input.
 This feature simplifies integration into existing workflows and software applications, allowing measurement values to be directly inserted into documents or spreadsheets.

 ## Features
 - **Laser as Bluetooth Keyboard**: With LaserCom, the laser rangefinder can be used like a connected Bluetooth keyboard, providing keyboard input for each measurement.